jordipons/CBMI2016/README.md

 Deep learning for music information retrieval
 -----------------------------

-This library is work in progress, use it at your own risk.
-I'm open to feedback!

 It is build using python on Lasagne-Theano for deep learning and Essentia for feature extraction.
 Currently, MIRdl is for easily doing music classification using any deep learning architecture available on Lasagne or Theano.